baskuit/pinyon/src/readme.md

 ### Multiple Type Lists

 Now let's say we want to conduct a slightly different search.
-Now we want to use the `EmptyModel` instead of the Monte-Carlo model.
+Now we want to use the `NullModel` instead of the Monte-Carlo model.
 This requires the use of a new type list.
 Obviously the `Model` type will be different in the new type list, but so will the `Search` type since its `run` method expects a different type of model.
 ```cpp
 // Code that uses different type list
 using NewTypes = //...

 ```
 If we were to run both of these examples, we would find that the latter type list's search runs faster.
-This is not surprising since the `EmptyModel` is basically a no-op.
+This is not surprising since the `NullModel` is basically a no-op.
 However it does hint at the many possibilities multiple type lists can offer.
 One example is given by `eee.cc` TODO
 ```cpp
 #include <pinyon.hh>